openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
 The Verifier's metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.

-* `redirect_uri`: This value indicates that the Verifier's Redirect URI MUST also be the value of the Client Identifier.
-In this case, the Authorization Request MUST NOT be signed and all Client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).
+* `redirect_uri`: This value indicates that the Verifier's Redirect URI is also the value of the Client Identifier.
+In this case, the Authorization Request MUST NOT be signed, the Verifier MAY omit the `redirect_uri` Authorization Request parameter, and all Client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).

 Below is a non-normative example of a request when `client_id` equals `redirect_uri`.